Milwaukee M18 Fuel 1/2" Drill Driver Review

 Drilling

 We started by testing the power of each of these top-ranked drills head-to-head in a trio of tests.
 We compared performance at drilling a 5-inch hole through a solid door using a hole saw, drilling a 1-inch hole using a spade bit through double stacked 2x lumber, and using standard twist drills through a steel sheet.
-The M18 FUEL delivered some top-tier results, earning one of the best scores of the bunch.
+The M18 FUEL delivered some top-tier results, earning one of the top scores of the bunch.

 This drill easily drilled the hole saw to its full depth in the solid door in around 15 seconds.
 It stalled and caught a few times when we tried this in the high gear but showed absolutely zero issues when in low gear and still made short work of the task.